 - Long white hiking socks

 - Hiking boots

-- If you want to go the extra mile, you can also probably find kids camp for the rest of his backpack accessories.
+- If you want to go the extra mile, you can also probably find kids camp toys for the rest of the backpack accessories.

 Supplies for Russell’s Accessories: